Managing call center costs, and customer service demands, is a requirement for a successful project outcome.

 4. Provide Self-Help Options

-Employing technology with self-help options, such as IVR, saves money by reducing demand for human support.
-In any eCommerce business, for example, customers often contact support to request the shipment date on their order, a request which can be answered without a live agent.
+Employing technology with self-help options, such as IVR, saves money by reducing the demand for human support.
+In any eCommerce business, for example, customers often contact support to request the shipment date on their order, a request that can be answered without a live agent.
 When you design a program, identify all opportunities for self-help.
 Once live, you should monitor reports reflecting the reasons customers are contacting customer service and focus on identifying additional needs that can be satisfied through the self-help option.
 Consider this a fluid component of a successful program.

 Reducing live agent demand saves money per contact.
 The reduction of live staff is significant since we understand that the cost to replace agents due to attrition is quite expensive, as previously noted.
-The fewer agents needed, the better, when it comes to attrition costs.
+The fewer agents needed, the better when it comes to attrition costs.

 5. Allocate Sufficient Management Personnel